Optimal investment with time-varying stochastic endowments

-In the present paper, we analyze the utility maximization or optimal investment problem of an economic agent under stochastic endowments for a finite time period.
-We deal with an incomplete market setting because the endowment risk is not perfectly correlated with the traded assets in the market.
-A specific example to motivate our approach would be an economic agent who receives random salaries during her working life and invests her initial wealth and a fixed proportion of the salary, optimizing the utility of her wealth at the retirement age.
+\hrule In the present paper, we analyze the utility maximization or optimal investment problem of an economic agent who receives stochastic endowments over a finite time period.
+We deal with an incomplete market setting as the endowment risk is not perfectly correlated with the traded assets in the market.
+A specific example to motivate our model would be an economic agent who receives random salaries during her working life and invests a fixed proportion of the salaries in financial assets, optimizing the utility of her wealth at the retirement age.
 Another example could be a pension fund which receives random contributions from the members of the pension fund and invests to generate cash flows.
 In fact, the original idea of the paper arises from the study of defined contribution (DC) pension plans.
-This kind of pension schemes has become very popular over the last years and are substituting defined benefit pension plans.\\
+This kind of pension scheme has become very popular over the last years and is substituting defined benefit pension plans (see e.g. \cite{broeders2010pension}). \ancomment{In all OECD countries, defined contribution (DC) plans have played an increasingly important role in the last decades, see also the discussion in \cite{broeders2010pension} for further reasons for the transition from originally dominant defined benefit pension plans towards DC plans.
+In a DC plan, pension beneficiaries typically contribute a fraction of their salary to the fund.
+Salaries or wages of the pension beneficiaries, typically consisting of a fixed part and a performance-related part (depending often on the company-wide, departmental as well as individual success), can be considered random.
+Likewise, it is reasonable to consider contributions as being random due to unforeseen changes in wages or salary, unemployment or reduced working hours, which has for example been faced by many workers due to the COVID pandemic.
+However, a perfect correlation to the traded risky assets is obviously unrealistic.
+In other words, the salary/contribution risk is not fully hedgeable in the financial market.
+In a DC plan, the pension beneficiaries bear the entire investment risk.
+For instance, DC beneficiaries in the U.S. manage the investment risk by so-called ``Individual Retirement Accounts'', or more frequently by making contributions to so-called 401(k) plans, see \cite{copeland2011target} and \cite{bosserhoff2021investment} for details on these plans.
+The stochastic optimization problem developed in this paper can be straightforwardly applied in this retirement saving problem.}